NeatNit/new_softlamps/README.md

 ## Classes

 ### HeavyLightBase
-All HeavyLight addons are derived from this class, contain these methods, and must implement these hooks (some are optional):
+All HeavyLight addons are derived from this class.

 #### Hook: Start
 This hook is optional.